toliv/portfolio-site/app/blog/posts/github-actions-lessons.md

 ## Conclusion

-I hope that you benefit from learning about some of these quirks about Github Actions.
+I hope that you benefit from learning about some of these quirks about Github Actions and hopefully save you some time during your next project.